 A tired puppy is a well-behaved puppy!
 Make sure they get plenty of heart-pumping activity.
 Also make sure it’s enriching, and you provide them with variety e.g. walks in enriching environments and playing with toys.
 You should only exercise them for 5 minutes per month of age at any one time.
 E.g. if they are 3 months old that’s 15 minutes.
 However you can do 15 minutes in the AM, Noon, PM and Evening.

 Train them and help them to know what the accepted behaviour is.
-Only using force free and positive reinforcement based training.
+Only using force free and positive reinforcement based dog training.
 The more you encourage them to use their brain, the more tired they will be, and they will understand what is the accepted behaviour which will build their confidence into a happy and healthy dog.
 The more a dog uses and exercises their brain the smarter it gets.
 It’s science; just look up “neural pathways”.
-There are some great puppy classes and training and we particularly endorse Urban Dog Training at Carina and we also offer In home dog training Brisbane and can help you to develop a plan to ensure you build a strong relationship with your puppy and help them to develop into the dog you dreamt of.
+Dog Training Classes are vital, so if you are not already enrolled you can check out our Brisbane classes here.
+We also offer In home dog training and can help you to develop a plan to ensure you build a strong relationship with your puppy and help them to develop into the dog you dreamt of.